DallanQ/7_wonders_duel/QA.md

 In 7 Wonders Duel, the players each play in turn.
 The first player begins Age I.
 On your turn, you must choose an “accessible” card in the card structure and play it.
 An accessible card is a card which isn’t partially covered by other cards.
-Example: the Baths, the Stone Pit, the Lumber Yard, and the Scriptorium are acces-sible.
+Example: the Baths, the Stone Pit, the Lumber Yard, and the Scriptorium are accessible.
 The other cards are not accessible at the moment

 You can play the card you’ve chosen in one of three different ways
 - 1. Construct the Building